Before improving the quality of your data, you should profile your data.

 Some outlier statistics require at least two unique values to be present in the data set to ever return 'Yes'.

-After using the Profile action to profile data, the resulting profiling and data analysis can be quickly converted into validation rules using the Suggest validation rules action.
-Selecting this action will bring up a list of suggested rules to apply to each profiled column of data.
+Profile statistics can be quickly converted into validation rules using the Suggest validation rules action.
+Selecting this action will bring up a list of suggested rules for each profiled column of data.

-Once all rules and settings have been applied, a new Workflow will be created comprising the original source data that was profiled, connected to a Validate step.
-This Validate step will contain applied validation groups and rules within them from the previous panel, which can be edited later if required.
+Once all rules and settings have been applied, a new Workflow will be automatically created containing a Validate step with the rules, which can be further edited if required.